 VOLUNTEER IN GHANA

-Journey to equatorial Ghana, known for its coastal landscape of unspoiled, palm-lined beaches, magnificent rivers surrounded by fecund tropical forests teeming with butterfly life, and a rich cultural heritage stretching far into the early medieval ages, to support communities in their efforts to improve the quality of basic education offered at schools and provide women with the support they need to become more financially independent and socially empowered.
+Journey to equatorial Ghana, known for its coastal landscape of palm-lined beaches, magnificent lakes and rivers surrounded by fecund tropical forests teeming with butterfly life, birds and Mona monkeys swinging through the treetops.
+Ghana, located in a subregion of West Africa, also has a rich cultural heritage stretching far into the early medieval ages, and it is here that we aim to support communities in their efforts to improve the quality of basic education offered at schools and provide women with the support they need to become more financially independent and socially empowered.

-In your free time, take a walk around a nearby market to try on kente garments, known by the people of Ghana as ‘the cloth of kings’ and sample Ghanaian delicacies like freshly roasted plantains and cocoyam chips at food stalls frequented by locals.
+In your free time, take a walk around a nearby market to try on kente garments, known by the people of Ghana as ‘the cloth of kings’, or browes the bead and jewellery stalls.
+You can also explore the forts from the colonial era or sample Ghanaian delicacies like freshly roasted plantains, while enjoying the rhythms of local musicians and basking in the sun.

-In 2017, we were invited to set up education, gender equality, and community development volunteer programs in Ghana.
-Since then we have been in discussion with various stakeholders including governmental organisations, local NGOs, schools, and women’s rights groups to find out our expertise in creating a platform for international volunteers to contribute to local sustainable development projects could help them achieve their goals.
+It is here that we were invited to set up education, gender equality, and community development volunteer programs in Ghana.
+Since then we have been based in a small village on the outskirts of the capital of Accra, where many of the local community are sustained by fishing.
+Here we work with various stakeholders including governmental organisations, local NGOs, schools, and women’s rights groups to create a platform for international volunteers to contribute to local sustainable development projects that assist these organisations to achieve their goals.

 Download our program brochures